pragmatic-objects/site/_chapters/015_sql_objects_secret.md

 ## Why do we even need that name --- "SQL speaking objects"?

-To think more of it, there is actually nothing special about SQL speking objects.
+To think more of it, there is actually nothing special about SQL speaking objects.
 They are just objects, few from many.
 They have the same nature as any other objects: they implement some abstraction, which is supposed to be stable, and they have some dependencies, which are supposed to be loose.
 [Period](013_mental_maintainability_model.html).
 Does the fact that implementation of these objects executes SQL queries makes them somewhat different?
 I don't think so.

 "SQL speaking objects" name is just a name of a pattern, but there is one common problem with any sort of patterns: the more you think of them instead of the business domain, the more deep and severe mistakes you are risking to make in your design.
 So, it's meaningless to draw the analogies between SQL speaking objects, Active Records, JPA entities or other ways of working with data.
 It is much less interesting then the quality of abstractions SQL speaking objects serve.